EEN421/EEN421.github.io/_posts/2023-06-13-Onboarding ARM Architecture Industrial Devices to a Log Analytics Workspace.md

 # Introduction and Use Case:
 You're a industrial manufacturing plant manager, you need to prototype, deploy, secure, and remotely manage connected electronic devices at scale.
 You need to be practical and most importantly, cost-effective.
-Thankfully, you've made good decisions up to this point and have invested in a SIEM such as Azure Sentinel.
+Thankfully, you've made good decisions up to this point and have invested in a SIEM such as Azure Sentinel (good job!).

 Most of your sensor and PLC equipment connects through an API or is compatible with the Azure Monitoring Agent.
-What do you do for your unsupported but critical IoT architecture (your Raspberry Pi based microcontrollers that help automate the line for example)?
+What do you do for your **unsupported** but **critical IoT architecture** (in my experience, typically some custom hardware running some flavour of Linux under the hood, think Raspberry Pi based microcontrollers that help automate the line for example)?

 <br/>

 # In this post we will:
-- Call out and solve for pre-requisites
+- Call out and solve for use-case pre-requisites
 - Configure our 'unsupported' equipment accordingly (Ruby & FluentD Plugin for Log Analytics)
 - Create a Log Analytics Workspace
 - Retrieve WorkspaceID and Primary Key